BharaniNVN/Frontend/README.md

 # Frontend
-### This repo is for developing webpages and Integrating with Docker and AKS and publish.
+#### This repo is for developing webpages and Integrating with Docker and AKS to publish in the internet.